jayinc/docs/content/client-libraries/ui-components/error-panel/_index.md

 </div>

-## Error Panel provides the following recovery instructions
+## Error Messages

 - No microphone permission
   - Cause: The user has denied the use of microphone
   - Proposed fix: To use the voice interface, please allow your web browser access the microphone and reload.
 - Unsupported browser
-  - Cause: Required browser APIs for using voice functions are not available
+  - Cause: Required browser APIs for voice functions are not available
   - Proposed fix: To use the voice interface, please visit this site using a supported browser.
 - Page accessed without HTTPS
   - Cause: The site that contains voice functions is accessed with file:// or http:// protocol causing the browser to prevent access to required browser APIs.